Oreo Cookie Balls Recipe: Peppermint Oreo Truffles

 Step 3: Roll the balls and freeze

-If your hands are getting too warm and the balls are soft, put the bowl back in the fridge for 10 minutes and then continue.
+The mixture will stick to your fingers.
+It is best to work quickly.
+If your hands get overly warm and the balls become soft, place the bowl back into the refrigerator for 10 minutes and then continue.

 Step 4: Melt the white chocolate

-The chocolate should be thin enough to coat easily but not so runny that it doesn’t build up a shell.
-If it’s too thick, microwave for another 15 seconds and stir.
+The chocolate needs to thin enough to coat easily the treat but it shouldn’t be so thin that it won’t build up a shell.
+If its too thick put it into the microwave for another 15 seconds and stir.

 Step 5: Dip and decorate

-Working one truffle at a time, drop it into the melted white chocolate.
-Use a candy dipping fork (or a regular fork) to swirl it around until fully coated, then lift it out and tap the fork on the edge of the bowl several times to shake off the excess.
+For each truffle, submerge it into the melted white chocolate.
+Using a candy dipping fork (or a regular fork), coat it and then lift it out, tapping the fork on the edge of the bowl a few times to remove excess chocolate.
+Place it back on the prepared baking sheet.

 Step 6: Chill and set